If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 4. Analyze Competitors’ Content

-Take a look at their website’s analytics data to see which pages are performing well and which are not.
-You can also use a tool like Google Search Console to see the keywords they’re ranking for and the ones they’re missing out on.
+You can also use Google Search Console to find out which keywords they’re ranking for and which ones they’re missing out on.

 5. Fill Any Gaps